fgnass/node-dev/README.md

 * `fork` – Whether to hook into [child_process.fork](http://nodejs.org/docs/latest/api/child_process.html#child_process_child_process_fork_modulepath_args_options) (required for [clustered](http://nodejs.org/docs/latest/api/cluster.html) programs). _Default:_ `true`
 * `deps` – How many levels of dependencies should be watched. _Default:_ `1`
 * `dedupe` – Whether modules should by [dynamically deduped](https://www.npmjs.org/package/dynamic-dedupe). _Default:_ `false`
+* `growl` – Force use of Growl and/or set Growl options

 Upon startup node-dev looks for a `.node-dev.json` file in the user's HOME directory.
 It will also look for a `.node-dev.json` file in the same directory